 Like a visit to the dentist, tax season is an annual event to be dreaded and endured.
-That’s not to say it has to be painful, however.
+That’s not to say it has to be painful, however, especially if you make use of tax tools throughout the year.
 Just as a dental check-up will go surprisingly well if you brush regularly throughout the year and go easy on the soda, submitting your tax return is a cinch if you’ve kept organized records for the past 12 months.
 Plan ahead and you’ll glide through tax deadline day – or ease through at least without too much trouble.

 Even with the best organizational skills in the world, however, ownership of cryptocurrency is bound to complicate your tax affairs.
 The reasons for this include regulation that are in many cases vague, and at other times downright complicated and convoluted.

 If you reside in the US, for example, you’re meant to keep a record of each crypto trade you place, as you are due tax on any profits realized.
 Thankfully, there are tools that will assist with this, recording all of your trades through connecting to exchanges APIs and automatically adjusting your tax obligations.
 These can be downloaded as a report and submitted at the end of the tax year.